 Wildfire is a phenomenon that is controlled completely, from its ignition moment to it being brought under control, by the laws of physics, and perhaps more specifically by the laws of thermodynamics.
 For a fire to start there has to be materials, typically referred to as "fuels", that are in a condition where the process of combustion can be started.
 For a fire to spread, fuels that are in a combustible condition must be available.
 And lastly, for a fire to be extinguished, combustible materials in the path of the wildfire must be either removed altogether or rendered into states where they are no longer combustible.

-The situation where combustible materials are present and become involved is a primary mechanism by which wildfire can ignite and potentially evolve into the catastrophic events, are now being experienced more frequently throughout California.
-Besides fuel conditions, other basic mechanisms that affect wildfire behavior include the influence of terrain conditions and wind on the rates of wildfire advance, intensities, and residence time at a particular location.
+The situation where combustible materials are present and become involved is a primary mechanism by which wildfire can ignite and potentially evolve into the catastrophic events that are now being experienced throughout California.
+Other basic mechanisms that affect wildfire behavior include the influence of terrain conditions and wind on the rates of wildfire advance, intensities, and residence time at a particular location.
 Given a constant supply of fuel, wildfire advances at a greater rate as terrain slope increases and in directions that are in uphill alignment.
-Differing slope aspects (e.g. southfacing slopes versus those that are north-facing) will have different micro-climatological regimes that can result in different vegetation formations, which then define the fuel models present.
+Differing slope aspects (e.g. south-facing slopes versus those that are north-facing) will have different microclimatological regimes that can result in different vegetation formations, which inform fuel models.